jwansek/SmallYTChannelBot/readme.md

 API keys for imgur.
 The YT api key is in ytapi.py for some reason.
 Hope that isn't a massive problem.

-If you're looking at this because you think I'm dead, the bot is running on an AWS instance that expires in November 2019, you'll need to find a new host before then.
-The backup is probably out of date, so you'll need to write a script that parses the subreddit and gets everyone's lambda scores from their flair.

 # TODOs

 - Automatically flair when [] is in submission title